 Website and Digital Access

 A new practice website has been launched with patient input for better usability and clearer navigation.
-Technology is now facilitating appointments on the day to the hub.
+Technology is now facilitating on the day appointments on the day at local hubs.

 Online triage forms are now the preferred method for appointment requests, with in-person and telephone options maintained.
 Patients can upload documents and photos to the site.

-Government recommendations now require practices to be on line until 6.30pm
+Government recommendations now require practices to be on line until 6.30pm but the Partners warned that online forms filled out late in the day are hard to triage and patients should use the 111 phone service or 999 in emergencies.

 Patients asked to provide feedback on the website and suggest content for the PPG section as the website is now a priority for the practice.